Bernt Jensen Mørch

 Bernt Jensen Mørch (2 December 1729 – 14 November 1777) was a Danish sea captain who sailed in the Triangle Trade.
 He is known from the author Thorkild Hansen's slave trilogy (Coast of Slaves, Ships of Slaves, Islands of Slaves).

 Early life and education

 Mørch was born on 2 December 1729 in Christianshavn, the son of sea captain Jens Jørgensen (Mørch) (ca. 1670–1758) and Anna Marie Andersdatter (died 1730).
 He went to sea at the age of 16.
 In 1748, he was understyrmand on board the slave ship Neptunus.
 In August 1755, he acquired citizenship as a skipper in Copenhagen.

 Career

 In 1753, Mørch joined the Danish West India–Guinea Company.
 In 1755, he captained the company's ship Ebenezer on a voyage to Danish Gold Coast and Danish West India.
 From 1759 to 1762, he captained Debora on a similar voyage.
-197 of the 228 enslaved Africans survived the voyage from the Danish Gold Coast to the Saint Croix.
+197 of the 228 enslaved Africans survived the voyage from the Danish Gold Coast to Saint Croix.
 From 1762 to 1764, he captained the General Trade Company's frigate Fortet Christiansborg.